-It is open year round, and has a varied schedule of cultural programs, classes, docent tours of the Marion Davies guest house, art exhibits, and a pool that is open during the summer.
+It is open year round and offers a robust schedule of community cultural programs, sports and swimming classes, docent tours of the Marion Davies guest house, art exhibits, and a pool open to the community throughout the summer season.

 Fall, winter, and spring, the Annenberg Community Beach House offers more contemplative programmin, including Audubon Society bird walks, Happy Birthday Marion! and Julia Morgan Legacy Tours.

-The Guest House is open Friday, Saturday, Sunday and Monday from 11 a.m. to 2 p.m.
+The Community Beach House is open Friday, Saturday, Sunday and Monday from 11 a.m. to 2 p.m.
 Tours begin at 11 a.m., 12 p.m., and 1 p.m. and are limited to 15 guests.
 Guest House tours are free, and last about 30 minutes, no reservations required.

 Hearst built the estate - featuring a mansion of 100-ply rooms and an ornate marble swimming pool - for his silver screen actress mistress, Davies.